Incident at Pristina Airport: Incident

 Negotiations were conducted throughout the stand-off during which Russia insisted that its troops would only be answerable to Russian commanders and that it would retain an exclusive zone for its own peacekeepers.
 NATO refused these concessions, predicting that it would lead to the partition of Kosovo into an Albanian south and a Serbian north.
 Both sides eventually agreed that Russian peacekeepers would deploy throughout Kosovo independently of NATO.

 Aftermath

 After an agreement had been secured, Pristina airport was reactivated by Britain's 53 Field Squadron (Air Support) of the Royal Engineers as a military airbase on 15 October 1999, then international air transport resumed to several European cities.
 During that period, the Russian KFOR along with NATO forces were in charge of security for the airport.
 Clark was subsequently removed from his NATO post early by General Hugh Shelton, the US Chairman of the Joint Chiefs of Staff.
-In the following years, both Jackson and Blunt, the latter of whom having started a successful music career after leaving the British Army, have spoken extensively about the incident in lectures and interviews.
+In the following years, both Jackson and Blunt, the latter of whom started a successful music career after leaving the British Army, have spoken extensively about the incident in lectures and interviews.